An Overview of United States Citizenship/American Citizenship.

 U.S Citizenship by Birth in the U.S

-The Fourteenth Amendment to the United States Constitution provides that anyone born in the United States and subject to the jurisdiction of the United States is a United States Citizen by Birth.
-The right to Citizenship vest automatically without any action on the part of such persons.
+The Fourteenth Amendment to the United States Constitution provides that anyone born in the United States and subject to the United States’ jurisdiction is a United States Citizen by Birth.
+Therefore, the right to Citizenship vest automatically without any action on the part of such persons.

 Exception for Children Born in the U.S. to Foreign Diplomats.

-There is an exception for children born in the U.S to high-ranking foreign diplomats in the United States having full diplomatic immunity and not subject to the jurisdiction of the United States.
+There is an exception for children born in the U.S to high-ranking foreign diplomats in the United States having full diplomatic immunity and not subject to the United States’ jurisdiction.
 These children do not fall within the provisions of the 14th Amendment and are not Citizens or Nationals of the United States.
 They are, however, eligible to apply for Lawful Permanent Residents Status.